Updated July 13, 2023

-- Normally the working capital requirement is covered in this type of bridge financing.
+- Normally the working capital requirement is covered in this type of financing.

 - It is a loan taken to supplement the timing of getting the long-term loan sanctioned.

-Bridge financing is a very smart and efficient way to arrange the finances on time.
+Bridge financing is a very smart and efficient way to arrange finances on time.
 The immediate requirement of the loan is settled with this type of loan.
-Bridge financing is a very lucrative method because it helps the business continue its operation in the financial crisis.
+Bridge financing is a very lucrative method because it helps the business continue its operation in a financial crisis.

 This is a guide to Bridge Financing.
 Here we discuss the definitions, types, and working of Bridge Financing along with its advantages and disadvantages.
 You may also have a look at the following articles to learn more –